Asim Peco

 Peco's work is credited for the development of Bosnian and Herzegovinian linguistics.
 His areas of specialization include the dialectology of Bosnia and Herzegovina and Serbia, namely the Shtokavian and Torlakian dialects.
 He wrote books on the speeches of eastern and central Herzegovina, speeches of western Herzegovina, Ikavian-Štokavian dialects of Bosnia and Turkish loanwords into them.

 His work is cited or referenced by many.
 For example, his research on eastern Bosnian dialect was discussed at the United Nations' International Criminal Tribunal for the Former Yugoslavia (ICTY).

-Early years
+Early life and education

 Peco was born in the village of Ortiješ, near Mostar, Bosnia and Herzegovina to Jusuf and Hajrija Peco.
 His brother, Džemal Peco, was a teacher.

 After graduating from the Viša pedagoška škola high school in Sarajevo, Peco went to Belgrade where he enrolled in the University of Belgrade Faculty of Philology, a department within the Faculty of Philosophy at the time.
 His 1958 PhD dissertation was entitled Govor istočne Hercegovine ("The dialect of eastern Herzegovina").
 Already in high school Peco showed interest in scholarly research.